meredithjolly/data146/midterm.md

 - HouseAg (average house age) = 0.105623
 ### answer: based on the results above, median income is most strongly correlated with the target.
 A perfect correlation would be 1, so the closest 1 one is median income (0.69)

-## 16. if the features are standardized, the correlations from the previous question do not change
+## 16. If the features are standardized, the correlations from the previous question do not change
 ```
 from sklearn.preprocessing import StandardScaler as SS
 ss = SS()